Boot Firmware Overview

 1. If both images are marked “Bootable”, Image Selector boots the requested image.

-2. If both images are marked “Non Bootable”, this state implies the FW is in a bad state, since neither of the images are verified as booting till Linux and the system will then boot the Image Selector application Image Recovery.
-Note that this state should not occur if using then normal A/B update mechanisms.
+2. If both images are marked “Non Bootable”, this state implies the FW is in a bad state because neither of the images are verified as booting until Linux, and the system then boots the Image Selector application Image Recovery.

 3. If the requested image is non-bootable and the last booted image is bootable, it implies the requested image was updated during the previous boot and hence that image, Image B in the example, is selected for boot.